claudio-darkkenergy/loom-js/README.md

 A component uses a "tagged template" (w/ [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) syntax) - the template render function - to define its template.

 Use `component` to register a template render function.
-It takes a render function as its argument, passing Nectar's template renderer to the render function along with some props, and a getter for the component's rendered node.
+It takes a render function as its argument, passing Café's template renderer to the render function along with some props, and a getter for the component's rendered node.
 A template context is bound to the renderer to achieve optimal rerenders.

 When using `component`, the tagged template's template string must contain only one element opening & closing tag at the start & end of the template string and must belong to the same element.

 **API** `component<T>(template)`

-**Inclusion** `import { component } from '@darkkenergy/nectar';`
+**Inclusion** `import { component } from '@cafe/core';`

 **Arguments**